valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 If the bug occurs for a specific document (e.g. LaTeX), please attach it.
 If its contents are confidential, please create and attach a smaller example for which the bug still occurs so that we can reproduce it.

 **LTeX configuration**
-Please attach any LTeX-related configuration settings from your `settings.json`.

-** Log files**
+Please attach all configuration settings starting with `ltex.` from your `settings.json`.
+Don't omit anything, as it might be related to the bug.
+If some of your settings are too large (e.g., your user dictionary), or if you have too many settings, temporarily remove some irrelevant settings from your `settings.json` and see if the bug still occurs.

+**"LTeX Language Server" log file**
+First, reproduce the bug.
+Then, go to `View` → `Output` and select `LTeX Language Server` in the drop-down list.
+Paste or attach the relevant part of this log here in the GitHub issue.

+**"LTeX Language Client" log file**
 First, set the `ltex.trace.server` setting in your `settings.json` to `"verbose"`.
 Then, reload the VS Code window and reproduce the bug.
-Go to `View` → `Output` and select `LTeX Language Server` and `LTeX Language Client` in the drop-down list.
-Paste or attach the relevant parts of these logs here in the GitHub issue.
+Go to `View` → `Output` and select `LTeX Language Client` in the drop-down list.
+Paste or attach the relevant part of this log here in the GitHub issue.

 **Version information**
 List here the version information of the relevant software.